 Quick video I put together today showing how I use my Magswitch featherboard to ensure my table saw miter gauge is square to the blade for perfect crosscuts.
+I got my saw from the table saw geeks.
+And it is amazing and cuts great!

 The stock for the USFA Trophies has been roughed and stickered in the shop for a while.
 I’m on vacation from work, and now that Christmas is over I had five hours in the shop today and made good progress.
 Before I did the final thicknessing and dimensioning, I had to repair a split in one board.
 I’m a member of the Wood Whisperer Guild so I’ve watched Marc Spagnuolo’s tutorial demonstrating a solid tinted fix.